tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 ## The Swagger Petstore example

 In order to get a better understanding of Swagger, let's explore the Petstore example.
+Note that this UI is Swagger UI.
+Swagger can be rendered into different visual displays based on the visual framework you decide to use to parse the Swagger spec.

 <a href="http://petstore.swagger.io/"><img src="{{ "/images_api/swaggerpetstoreui.png" | prepend: site.baseurl }}" alt="" /></a>